 3 – From abstract text to crystal clear visuals

 Work instructions often are text-based and thus leave quite some room for interpretation and misunderstanding.
 If work takes place in a context that is highly visual, why use words to describe what needs to be done?
-The brain processes images 60.000 times faster than text.
+The brain processes visuals 60.000 times faster than text.
 Combining images with text in a smart way is proven to make instructions even quicker to process and easier to understand.
 We see cases in factories, breweries, distribution centers and healthcare institutions that all benefit enormously from visual instructions.
-Powerful illustrations, photos, animations and videos help workers perform their job in a clear and concise way.
+Powerful illustrations, photos, animations, and videos help workers perform their job in a clear and concise way.

 4 – Write instructions in an accessible style

 In most cases, work instructions include both visuals and text.
 Text is not an issue, but make sure the text is easy to understand.
-This requires application of writing guidelines that ensure the clarity and understanding of text.
+This requires application of writing guidelines and templates that ensure the clarity and understanding of text.
 Simplified Technical English has some good pointers and some basic things to keep in mind are:

 - Length of noun clusters: no more than 3 words

 - Sentence length: no more than 20 words

 - Use simple verb tenses

 Technical writing for work instructions is often done by engineers and tends to be focusing on the device and its specific parts.
 In order to improve the user experience, instructions should be task-focused and written from the user’s perspective – not the product-perspective.
 We call this the “outside-in approach” and you can read more about it here.